QTIM-Lab/DeepNeuro/README.md

 ## Acknowledgements

-The Center for Clinical Data Science at Massachusetts General Hospital and the Brigham and Woman's Hospital provided technical and hardware support for the development of DeepNeuro, including access to high-powered graphical processing units.
-The DeepNeuro project is also indebted to the following <a href="https://github.com/ellisdg/3DUnetCNN">Github repository</a> for the 3D UNet by user ellisdg, which formed the original kernel for much of its code in early stages.
+The Center for Clinical Data Science at Massachusetts General Hospital and the Brigham and Woman's Hospital provided technical and hardware support for the development of DeepRad, including access to high-powered graphical processing units.
+The DeepRad project is also indebted to the following <a href="https://github.com/ellisdg/3DUnetCNN">Github repository</a> for the 3D UNet by user ellisdg, which formed the original kernel for much of its code in early stages.
 Long live open source deep learning :)